Introduction to Special Access Programs (SAPs) SA101.01

 - Packaging Classified Documents

 - Phase I Comprehensive Examination: Assigned 60 days prior to the course start date and will appear in the "TO DO" list in the student's STEPP account.
 For example, if a course is scheduled to begin on May 1, the examination will be assigned March 1.
-Students have three attempts to pass the Phase I comprehensive examination.

 - The passing score is 80 percent.